-1.2 The tests also provide a basis for determining comparable performance of different types and sizes of nails, staples, and screws in direct withdrawal from wood and wood-base materials.
+1.2 The tests also provide a basis for determining comparable performance of different types and sizes of fasteners installed in wood and wood-based materials.

-1.3 This standard does not purport to address all of the safety problems, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D9 Terminology Relating to Wood and Wood-Based Products

 D143 Test Methods for Small Clear Specimens of Timber

 D2395 Test Methods for Density and Specific Gravity (Relative Density) of Wood and Wood-Based Materials

 D2915 Practice for Sampling and Data-Analysis for Structural Wood and Wood-Based Products

 D4442 Test Methods for Direct Moisture Content Measurement of Wood and Wood-Based Materials

 E4 Practices for Force Verification of Testing Machines